Soft-coated Wheaten Terrier: History

 The Wheaten was bred in Ireland for over two hundred years to be an all-purpose farm dog whose duties included herding, watching and guarding livestock, and vermin hunting and killing.
 They share a common ancestry with the Kerry Blue Terrier and the Irish Terrier but were not owned by gentry.
 In Ireland, they were commonly referred to as the "Poor Man's Wolfhound."
-Their tails used to be docked to avoid taxes and were often kept to a specific size.
+The Soft-Coated Wheaten Terrier received the nickname "Poor Man’s Wolfhound" because people in Ireland were prohibited from owning hunting dogs such as Irish Wolfhounds or Beagles.
+So, folks bred the Wheaten Terrier as a versatile farm and guard dog instead.
+Wheaten Terriers used to be docked to avoid taxes and were often kept to a specific size.

 Despite its long history, the Wheaten was not recognized as a breed in Ireland by the Irish Kennel Club until 1937.
 In 1943, the British Kennel Club recognized the breed in the UK as well.
 The first Wheatens were exported to Lydia Vogel in the United States in the 1940s, but serious interest in the breed took another ten years to develop.
 The Soft Coated Wheaten Terrier Club of America, Inc. was established in 1962, seven years after the formation of The Soft Coated Wheaten Terrier Club of Great Britain.
 In the 1970s, the first Wheatens were imported into Australia by Anubis Kennels.
 In 1973, they were recognized by the American Kennel Club.
 The recent importation of Irish-style dogs has improved and broadened the gene pool.
 The American Herding Breed Association (AHBA) accepted the Wheaten in the 1990s at which point members of the breed were allowed to participate in its herding capability tests and trials.
 Today, Wheatens compete in obedience, agility, and tracking and are occasionally used in animal-assisted therapy as well.
 The Soft Coated Wheaten Terrier Club of America, Inc. (SCWTCA, Inc.) is a member of the American Kennel Club which protects and advances the interests of the breed and guards against commercial exploitation.
 It serves breeders, owners, competition organizers and prospective owners.